SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 .. code-block:: python

-    from selenium.webdriver.support.expected_conditions import ExpectedConditions as EC
+    from selenium.webdriver.support import expected_conditions as EC
     wait = WebDriverWait(driver, 10)
     element = wait.until(EC.element_to_be_clickable((By.Id,'someid')))